Bilguun1015/React-Test-1/README.md

 ## Description

-This is a React project to practice testing libraries such as Enzyme, Jest and Mocha.
+This is a React project to practice

+- unit testing
+- intigration testing
+- Higher Order Component